zhiyiw/canjs_ex/public/steal/README.md

 @page stealjs StealJS
-@parent index 1
+@parent index 2

-StealJS is a collection of command line and JavaScript client utilities that make building, packaging, and sharing JavaScript applications easy.
+StealJS is a collection of command line and JavaScript client utilities that make building, packaging, and sharing

-## Features

-Behold StealJS's goodies:
+JavaScript applications easy.
+Lets see what it can do:

-### Dependency Management ([steal])
+### Dependency management ([steal])

-[steal] loads JS and other file into your app.
+[steal] loads modules into your app.
 Features:

- - Loads JavaScript, CSS, Less, CoffeeScript, and a variety of client-side templates.
+ - Loads JS, CSS, Less, CoffeeScript, and client-side templates.
+ - Parallel loading.
- - Can be use with scripts that don't use steal.
+ - Works with scripts that don't use steal.

+@codestart
 steal('widgets/tabs.js',
-          './style.css', function(){
+      './style.css',
-      $('#tabs ).tabs();
+      function(Tabs){

+  new Tabs("#item");
 });
+@codeend

-### JS/CSS Concatenation and Compression ([steal.build])
+### JS/CSS concatenation and minification ([steal.build])

-The [steal.build] plugin combines an application's files into a single minified JavaScript and CSS file extremely easy.
+[steal.build] combines and minfies an application (or application's) resources into a small number of minified packages for faster downloading.
 Features:

-  - Configurable compressors (defaults to Google Closure).
-  - Compresses Less and CoffeeScript.
-  - Pre-processes and compresses client-side templates (templates don't have to be parsed).
+ - Minifies JS, Less, CoffeeScript, and client-side templates.
+ - Build shared dependencies across [steal.build.apps multiple apps].
+ - Package modules for [steal.build.packages progressive loading].
+ - Create modules that work [steal.build.pluginify without steal].

 @codestart text
 js steal/buildjs mypage.html
 @codeend